aobasuyi/Bikesharing/README.md

 <br /> ![Image](Resources/Dashboard_story/DesMoines_trips_weekday_hour.png) <br />

-- Bike rideshare peak hours are 8 am, 5pm and 6 pm on weekdays except for Saturdays.
+- Bike rideshare peak hours are 8 am, 5pm and 6 pm on weekdays except for Wednesdays.
 Males are most likely to use the bike rideshare compared to females.

  ##### Usertype and gender:
 <br /> ![Image](Resources/Dashboard_story/DesMoines_trips_usertype.png) <br />

-- Male subcribers are most likely to use bike rideshare on weekdays.
+- Male subcribers are most likely to use bike rideshare on all weekdays compared to female subscribers.
+Unknown customers though are most likely to use the rideshare on Saturdays.

 ##### Top 10 stations